ArwaSheraky/Boston_Analysis/README.md

 ## Research Question
 Knowing the average prices of houses and the features that could affect them, could we predict the average prices of new houses, having their 13 features?
 What would be the accuracy of that prediction?

-### Abstract

-- opportunity (what data do we have)
-- challenge (what is the "problem" we could solve with this dataset)
-- action (how will we try to solve this problem/answer this question)
-- resolution (what did we end up producing)

 ### Introduction
 The dataset used in this project, is publically shared on scikit-learn [datasets](https://scikit-learn.org/stable/datasets/index.html#boston-dataset), which could be explicitly imported into any python app, from `sklearn` library.
-The data was collected in suburbs of Boston from the 1970s, including 13 features, with the predicted price as the 14th feature/column:
+The data was collected in suburbs of Boston from the 1970s, including 13 features of 506 instances:

 ```
 CRIM: Per capita crime rate by town